American Cancer Society Skin Cancer Prevention Activities

 - Protect your skin even on cool or cloudy days.

-The American Cancer Society also promotes early detection of skin cancer in adults through regular skin self-exams, and an examination for skin cancer should be part of periodic health exams.
+The American Cancer Society also promotes early detection of skin cancer in adults through regular skin self-exams.
+Examination for skin cancer may be part of periodic health exams.

 Research into skin cancer prevention

 The American Cancer Society is dedicated to working with policy makers to enact laws and policies that will advance the fight against cancer.
 Major focus areas include:

 - Increased money for cancer research, prevention, early detection, and treatment

 - Increased access to quality care, screening, and prevention services

 - Reduced health disparities among the medically underserved

 The Society’s extramural grants program is one of the largest sources of private, not-for-profit cancer research funds in the United States.
 Currently, more than 61 grants are funded for skin/melanoma cancer research totaling over $21 million.